johnbrandborg/faker-events/README.md

 when required.

 ### Profile Data Points
-When you create the Event Generator, the profiles you will use in the events are created with a number of data points.
+When you use the Event Generator, the profiles you will use are created by the Profile Generator.
+Each profile holds a number of data points.
 Below is a list of attributes that can be used on the 'profile' within the Event Profiler function.

 * id
 * uuid